 According to the IRS’ information page about the AOTC, “course-related books, supplies, and equipment,” along with tuition, can be deducted.
 There are some specifics about this program, so click on the link to find out more.

-Common Tax Mistake #8: Misunderstanding About the Home Office Deduction
+Tax Mistake #8: Home-Office Deduction

 If you’ve spent any time researching freelancer tax tips, you’ve definitely seen people lauding the value of the home office deduction.

 Basically, the IRS grants you a deduction for a home office based on how big your office is in relation to the size of your house.

 Evan Harris, an investor relations rep for SD Equity Partners in San Diego, says people often make the mistake of thinking they can use the home office deduction for a room they occasionally work in.

 “Be sure your office qualifies as a home office before you deduct anything,” Evan said.
 “A home office should be a primary place of business and not something you use to avoid going into your company’s office.”

 Tax Mistake #9: Not Transferring Your Retirement Account to Your New Job